illusion199/mcctest/readme.md

 http://localhost:8000/user-import

-NB: After clicking submit it will import the data from CSV file also it will generate error because of duplicate email address.
-Laravel accepts only non duplicate user email in user table.
+NB: After clicking submit it will import the data from CSV file also it will generate an error because of the duplicate email address.
+Laravel accepts only non duplicate user email in the user table.
 (Please check provided CSV file it contains duplicate email address)

 ## User list Route